 Don’t go for MS Business Analytics for the Wrong Reason and/or Misconceptions

 Consequently, all these fuelled the mushrooming of the specialized Master’s programs in business analytics and data science all around the world.
 Don’t forget about online courses that pop up on your screen every time you check your Facebook feed, and the Google Ads saying – “Mater’s in Business Analytics – No GMAT or GRE Required – Enrol Now” when you are searching for MS in Business Analytics on Google.
-See below!

-Don’t just go by the glamorous websites with claims of working with Fortune 500 companies and/or offering full scholarships, free laptops, dinner coupons, Thailand trips and who knows what!!!
+Don’t just go by the glamorous websites with claims of working with Fortune 500 companies and/or offering full scholarships, free laptops, dinner coupons, Thailand trips, and who knows what!!!

 India is a big market for foreign universities.
 There are also hundreds of agents and representatives of not-so-elite universities across the country.
-They organize university events; more often than not you will see Gori Mems with 5-Start Hospitality (sorry, no offense to those ladies).
+They organize university events; more often than not you will see Gori Mems with 5-Start Hospitality (sorry, no offence to those ladies).